Hypothesis Testing For Network Data in Functional Neuroimaging: Simulation Studies

 where $X$ and $Y$ are square matrices of dimensions $\lceil d/2 \rceil$ and $\lfloor d/2 \rfloor$, respectively.
 The elements of $X$ and $Y$ are given a value of 1 according to independent Bernoulli variates with proportion $p_{1}:=4/d$; whereas the elements of $R$ take a value of 1 with a probability of $p_{2}:=1/(2d)$.
 These choices of $p_{1}$ and $p_{2}$ ensure that the corresponding block models are \textit{sparse} in the sense that their numbers of edges are proportional to their numbers of vertices, as $d$ grows.

-Secondly, we specify a small-world network structure, by constructing a regular network with a ring topology, whose number of edges is taken to be proportional to $d$, which again enforces sparsity.
+Secondly, we specify a small-world network structure, $A_{2}$, by constructing a regular network with a ring topology, whose number of edges is taken to be proportional to $d$, which again enforces sparsity.
 The edges of this network are then randomly rewired \citep{Watts1998}.
-The choice of $N_{e}$ is here motivated by a desire to maintain some level of comparison between the block-diagonal model and the small-world topology.
+The choice of $N_{e}$ --the number of edges-- is here motivated by a desire to maintain some level of comparison between the block-diagonal model and the small-world topology.
 Using such $N_{e}$'s, we ensure that both types of networks have approximately the same number of edges.
 These two families of network topologies are illustrated in Figure \ref{fig:networks} for simulated networks of size $d=50$.

-In both of these models, the group-specific covariance matrices, $\Sig_{g}$'s, were then constructed using a mixture model, based on the binary matrices, $A_{g}$'s; with $g=1,2$ denoting the group label for each independent sample.
-The diagonal elements of the $\Sig_{g}$'s are given by
+For both of these models, we generated mean covariance matrices, $S_{gm}$'s, where $g=1,2$ denoting the group of subjects, and $m=1,2$ denoting the block model and small-world model, respectively.
+These were constructed using a mixture model, based on the binary matrices, $A_{m}$'s.
+The $S_{2m}$'s were expressed as a function of the $S_{1m}$'s.
+For the diagonal elements of the $S_{1m}$'s,